developer-zebra/developer-zebra-site/src/ehs/2-5/guide/settings/index.md

 &#51;. <b>Select "Open as.."</b> to select a viewer and <b>hit Launch</b>:
 <img alt="" style="height:350px" src="open_as.png"/>
 <br>
-It may be necessary to also tap 'txt' to specify the extension type.
+It may be necessary to also tap "txt" to specify the extension type.

 &#51;.
 The config file will open in the Android HTML Viewer:
 <img alt="" style="height:350px" src="html_viewer.png"/>